-Executive Incentive Plan (EIP).
-Eligible EIP participants are those employees who are in positions of Senior Director level and above ("EIP Participants"), other than those who participate in the EOAIP, and who make important leadership contributions towards achievement of the Company's annual objectives.
-EIP Participants designated as corporate participants are eligible to receive a bonus based primarily on the Company's overall corporate performance while EIP Participants designated as division participants are eligible to receive a bonus based primarily on a combination of the Company's overall corporate performance and that particular EIP Participant's division's performance.
-Mr. Madore was a corporate participant in the EIP.
-In Fiscal 2013, EIP Participants typically had target bonus opportunities ranging from 15% to 50% of such participant's fiscal year salary earnings, depending on such participant's position level and responsibility, with larger bonus opportunities often provided to those with greater responsibility.
+• Executive Incentive Plan (EIP).
+Eligible EIP participants are those employees who are in positions of Senior Director level and above ("EIP Participants"), other than those who participate in the EOAIP.
+Effective Fiscal 2017, Director level employees are also eligible EIP Participants.
+EIP Participants are eligible to receive a bonus based on the Company's overall corporate performance or a combination of the Company's overall corporate performance and their division's performance.
+In Fiscal 2016, Mr. D. Lauren's EIP was based on the Company's overall corporate performance.
+Mr. D. Lauren's EIP target increased from 50% to 75% of base salary during Fiscal 2016 in recognition of his critical role and responsibilities in our new global brand management structure.